Ballyhoo (video game): Reception

 Compute!'s Gazette in 1986 called Ballyhoo "richly evocative, often exasperating, and very clever".
 The magazine approved of the splendid feelies and "surprisingly flexible" parser.
+Noting its difficulty, Antic concluded that it "supplies enough escapist entertainment to make it seem as if you have [run away to the circus]".

 Legacy

 The Lost Treasures of Infocom bundled 20 Infocom releases, including Ballyhoo.
 This package as shipped lacked some information necessary to complete the game; the final page of the souvenir program was omitted.
 This page was an ad for a classical music radio station; at one point in the game, the player must tune a radio to the frequency listed in the ad (AM 1170) in order to proceed.